 Applicants must submit two letters of recommendation:

-- One must be from a faculty member who taught the student either in college or in graduate school
+- One should be from a faculty member who taught the student either in college or in graduate school

 - Students coming directly from college or from another graduate program may submit recommendations from two faculty members

-- Applicants who have been employed must also submit a recommendation from someone (preferably an employer or supervisor) who has known them in the course of their employment
+- Applicants who have been employed should also submit a recommendation from someone (preferably an employer or supervisor) who has known them in the course of their employment

 The law school requires that your letters be submitted through the LSAC letter of recommendation service.
 This service is included in your CAS registration.
 Your letters will be copied and sent to us along with your CAS report.